 - Photogrammetric analysis to determine measurements and distances from photos.

 - As a Photoshop expert, he can often tease out and make visible details in an image that exist but which are not discernible to the naked eye, including evidence of alteration.

 - The capability of often being able to determine whether a digital image was taken when a witness says it was.

-- An ability to calculate the relative position of the sun for any time, date and place on the planet – sometimes being able to determine by studying shadow length and angles whether an outdoor photo taken in the sun could have been taken when it was said it was.
+- An ability to calculate the relative position of the sun for any time, date, and place on earth – sometimes being able to determine by studying shadow length and angles whether an outdoor photo taken in the sun could have been taken when it was said it was.

-- The analysis of the colors in the image to determine if they are reasonably accurate or if they distort and misrepresent what they depict.
+- Being able to analyze the colors in the image to determine if they are reasonably accurate or if they distort and misrepresent what they depict.

 - The knowledge of how many special effects are created in photography.

-- He’s able to explain things in ways that can be easily understood by laymen, both verbally and in writing.
+- An ability to explain things in ways that can be easily understood by laymen, both verbally and in writing.

-- Additional information including my CV can be found at Photo-Forensics.com
+- Additional information, including his CV, can be found at Photo-Forensics.com